 Staying in the creative sphere, it is clear how UBI could have a significant weight within the work of artists.
 Namely, it could help those who choose to devote themselves to art, despite sometimes agreeing to accept jobs not totally in line with their ambitions or realizing works whose typically commercial nature is imposed by the market and the need of paying the rent by the end of the month, rather than their artistic will.

 Not being technically an artist, but feeling very tied with disciplines like photography, music, cinema or literature, I quite sympathize with those persons who, not being able of practice their own talent freely, are forced to follow careers alien to their pure artistic ambitions.
-However, thanks to current web platforms like YouTube, many young artists—among which also poets and philosophers, categories perhaps more penalized today than in the past from the job market—can display their own knowledge and talent through video tutorials, lessons, performances, etc., that are free and available to everyone.
-But, how can they finance all of this, since the working time (read: free time) required for writing, shooting, editing and post-producing a very short video requires quite a lot of time?
-This is how crowdsourced funding platforms like Kickstarter, Indiegogo, Patreon (just to mention some), can help young creative minds by promotional campaigns for financing a single project (see Kickstarter) or by subscriptions which provide an income on a recurring basis or per work of art, in return of special contents or rewards (see Patreon).
+However, thanks to current web platforms like YouTube, many young artists-among which also poets and philosophers, categories perhaps more penalized today than in the past from the job market-can display their own knowledge and talent through video tutorials, lessons, performances, etc., that are free and available to everyone.
+But, how can they finance all of this, since the working time required for writing, shooting, editing, and post-producing a very short video requires quite a lot of time?
+There are ways to make money from YouTube, such as by growing a large following and monetizing your videos.
+For small channels, it might be worth visiting Venturebeat to learn about buying YouTube subscribers.
+That could help the channel to grow, eventually leading to the channel making some money.
+However, there are other ways too.
+Crowdsourced funding platforms like Kickstarter, Indiegogo, Patreon (just to mention some), can help young creative minds by promotional campaigns for financing a single project (see Kickstarter) or by subscriptions that provide an income on a recurring basis or per work of art, in return of special contents or rewards (see Patreon).
 Sounds familiar, doesn’t it?

 So, it seems a kind of artistic basic income is already here and works quite well: many of these young artists can support their expenses with the help of their own backers, changing also the direction to their own career.
 It is common to see some of them quitting their job or devoting themselves to that virtual activity indeed.